kuzzleio/kuzzle-device-manager/doc/1/controllers/device/m-link/index.md

 Body properties, must contain at least one of

-- `records`: an array of object containing `tenantId` and `deviceId`
+- `records`: an array of object containing `assetId` and `deviceId`
-- `csv`: a csv syntax compatible containing at least this two headers `tenantId,deviceId` with their corresponding values
+- `csv`: a csv syntax compatible containing at least this two headers `assetId,deviceId` with their corresponding values
 - `strict`: a boolean value that indicate if the process should fail at first error

 ---